-- It's a simple spreadsheet, you have different categories here.
+- It's a project budget tracking simple spreadsheet; you have different categories here.
 Resource costs, software, hardware, and other costs.

-- If you want to add a cost you just type it in and the gray becomes white, and then you enter a number here and you enter a number here.
+- If you want to add a cost, you just type it in, and the gray becomes white, and when you enter a number here, you enter a number here.

-- So that's pretty easy to use, this is a very basic but important part of the cost budget.
+- So that's pretty easy to use; this is a fundamental but important part of the cost budget.

 Project Resource Management

-- Resource sheet allows tracking of resource allocation, and what we're looking at here is a weekly timeline, resource name, the type of resource, what the daily rate is, and how much allocation you have.
+- The resource sheet allows tracking of resource allocation, and what we're looking at here is a weekly timeline, resource name, the type of resource, what the daily rate is, and how much allocation you have.

-- So this is where you should probably go and look at his allocation and this is what the resource feed is meant to do.
+- So this is where you should probably go and look at his allocation, which the resource feed is meant to do.